lamarquenet/wol-service/README.md

 1. Make sure your repository has the necessary permissions to publish packages.
 2. Push your changes to the main branch or create a tag.
 3. The workflow will build and publish the Docker image to GHCR.
-4. You can then pull the image using `docker pull ghcr.io/username/wol-service:latest`.
+4. You can then pull the image using `docker pull ghcr.io/lamarquenet/wol-service:latest`.

+## Multi-Architecture Support

+The Docker image is built for multiple architectures:
+- linux/amd64 (standard 64-bit x86 systems)
+- linux/arm64 (64-bit ARM systems like Raspberry Pi 4 with 64-bit OS)
+- linux/arm/v7 (32-bit ARM systems like Raspberry Pi 3 and earlier)

+This ensures the service can run on various devices, from standard servers to small single-board computers.

 ## Environment Variables